linode/docs/docs/guides/game-servers/how-to-set-up-minecraft-server-on-ubuntu-or-debian/index.md

 modified_by:
   name: Linode
 published: 2015-01-28
-title: 'How to Set Up a Minecraft Server on Ubuntu or Debian'
+title: "How to Set Up a Minecraft Server on Ubuntu or Debian"
 h1_title: 'Setting up Minecraft Server on Ubuntu or Debian'
 external_resources:
  - '[Minecraft.net](https://minecraft.net/)'